Spontaneous spin-selective structural phase transition in chiral crystals

 Beyond dc driving, the application of an ac field can trigger unique interference phenomena.
 When the external field frequency $\omega_{\mathrm{ac}}$ is near the characteristic pinning frequency, the phase shift is locked to $\langle\dot{\phi}\rangle=n\omega_{\mathrm{ac}}$, where $n$ is an integer.
 Consequently, the AM $\langle\bm{J}_{\mathrm{AM}}\rangle$ that is proportional to $\langle\dot{\phi}\rangle$ is also locked to integer multiples in sliding mode, as well as the electric and spin current.
 This phenomenon is expected to be observed as plateaux, so-called Shapiro steps on the angular momentum-voltage characteristics~\cite{Kriza1991PRL,Nikiton2021AppPhysLett}.

-\textbf{Conclusions and Perspectives}\\ We have demonstrated a spontaneous structural phase transition unique to chiral crystals, driven by the mutual coupling between electrons and chiral phonons.
-The CISSPT constitutes a family of the transverse Peierls transition~\cite{Luo2023PRX,Yang2025NatComm,Zhang2024npj}.
-Unlike in Ref.~\cite{Luo2023PRX}, where an imbalance of electronic spin states induces the soft mode with a specific phonon AM, in CISSPT, the intrinsic splitting of chiral phonons plays a central role and enables transferring the phonon AM to the electronic system.
-The material conditions assumed in this work are realized in many chiral chain conductors and chiral metals (for material relevance and order estimations, see Methods 5).
-Moreover, our formulation predicts other electronic orders; an alternative instability where the electronic spin is conserved, but the orbital component is not conserved.
-In this case, a winding CDW order emerges, whose helical modulation wraps around the chiral axis.
-Details of this complementary scenario are provided in Supplementary Note 4.
+\textit{Discussions}.--- We have demonstrated a spontaneous structural phase transition unique to chiral crystals, driven by the coupling between electrons and chiral phonons.
+The CISSPT belongs to the family of transverse Peierls transitions~\cite{Luo2023PRX,Yang2025NatComm,Zhang2024npj}, but unlike Ref.~\cite{Luo2023PRX}, where an imbalance of electronic spin states selects the soft phonon mode, here the intrinsic splitting of chiral phonons plays the essential role and enables the transfer of phonon AM to the electronic system.
+The material conditions assumed in this work may be realized in chiral chain conductors and chiral metals (see End Matter).
+Our formulation also predicts a complementary instability in which spin is conserved while orbital angular momentum is not, giving rise to a chiral CDW order~\cite{SM1}.
+The detailed properties of this state will be discussed elsewhere.

-The CISSPT is qualitatively different from the CISS effect, which persists over a wide temperature range.
-Nonetheless, the spin-selective Peierls gap also provides ideal platforms for the optimized spin-filtering effect and the remarkable spin response~\cite{Braunecker2009PRL,Braunecker2010PRB,Li2015PRL}.
-Furthermore, our mechanism—helical SDW stabilized by chiral lattice dynamics—offers a new possibility for the emergence of itinerant helimagnets in structurally chiral materials such as MnSi~\cite{Stishov2011Uspekhi}, providing an alternative to conventional scenarios.
-This may also open up opportunities for chirality-induced electromagnetic coupling, supporting the development of multiferroic functionalities in itinerant systems.
+The CISSPT is distinct from the CISS effect, which persists over a wide temperature range.
+Nevertheless, the spin-selective Peierls gap may provide a platform for optimized spin filtering and enhanced spin response~\cite{Braunecker2009PRL,Braunecker2010PRB,Li2015PRL}.
+Moreover, the helical SDW stabilized by chiral lattice dynamics suggests a route to itinerant helimagnetism in structurally chiral materials such as MnSi~\cite{Stishov2011Uspekhi}, and may enable chirality-induced electromagnetic coupling relevant to multiferroic functionalities.